chriswallace/UltraDAO/index.md

 Our goals are:

 1. Collect NFTs with historical and intrinsic value, especially incredible art from under-represented artists
-2. Build and showcasing our collection in the metaverse
+2. Build and showcase our collection in the metaverse
-3. Grow a community and creating a strong network of creators, artists, and collectors.
+3. Create a strong network of creators, artists, and collectors
-4. Produce NFTs that fund other DAO initiatives and collecting activities.
+4. Produce NFTs that fund other DAO initiatives
-5. Release projects and make investments proposed by and voted through by DAO members.
+5. Release projects and make investments proposed by and voted through by DAO members

 ## NFT Collection